b12io/how-we-ai/README.md

   - **[Product communication](product.md)**.
 Microcopy we embed in the product to quickly communicate considerations and limitations.
   - **[Internal communication](internal.md)**.
 How we introduce these tools to copywriting experts whose roles and responsibilities may change because of the technology.
   - **[Limitations](limitations.md)**.
 Examples of bias and other issues we have identified in our AI-powered tools.
-  - **Evaluation (*coming soon*)**.
+  - **[Evaluation](evaluation.md)**.
 How we evaluate a new model and experience before its release to understand its limitations and identify some of its biases.
   - **Prototyping (*coming soon*)**.
 Our approach to building AI-powered prototypes, and how we mature these prototypes into customer-facing features.

 to-dos